rsksmart/RSKIPs/IPs/RSKIP419.md

 As soon as the proposed Powpeg has been voted (and saved in a new Bridge storage entry, key `proposedFederation`), the Bridge will create a SPV funding transaction for it.

-This transaction is similar to a peg-out where the recipient is the proposed Powpeg Bitcoin address, and the amount to receive is calculated based on the minimum amount of satoshis required to spend an UTXO by it.
+This transaction is similar to a peg-out but with two outputs, where the recipients are the proposed Powpeg Bitcoin address, and the proposed Powpeg Bitcoin address with a custom flyover prefix to make sure the flyover protocol would work too.
+The amount to receive by both is calculated based on the minimum amount of satoshis required to spend an UTXO by each of them (+ bitcoin fees).

 Once the transaction is created, it has to be stored in the set for peg-outs waiting for confirmations, and the sighash has to be stored in the pegout index so the change could be registered.

 Also, a new value in the storage should be added to identify this special kind of transaction:

-    KEY: "FUND_TX_HASH_UNSIGNED"
+    KEY: "SVP_FUND_TX_HASH_UNSIGNED"
     VALUE: hash of SVP funding tx without signatures

 ##### 2. Funding transaction confirmation